Material ConneXion

-Material ConneXion is a materials consultancy, headquartered in New York City.
+Material ConneXion is a materials consultancy, headquartered in New York City, New York.

 History

 In 1997, Material ConneXion was launched by George Beylerian, former vice president of marketing and creative director of Steelcase Furniture.
 At Steelcase, Beylerian created a small exhibition of new materials, and recognized the need for a materials library service.

 Material ConneXion was acquired by SANDOW in 2011.

-In addition to its New York office, the company has locations in Bangkok, Bilbao, Daegu, Milan, Skövde and Tokyo, and also maintains an online materials database.
+In addition to its New York office, the company has locations in Bangkok, Daegu, Milan, and Skövde, and also maintains an online materials database.

 Material ConneXion maintains a physical library of over 10,000 materials and processes categorized based on their chemical composition: Polymers, Naturals, Metals, Glass, Processes, Ceramics, Cement-based, Carbon-based.

-In 2016, the American Society of Interior Designers (ASID) opened a Material ConneXion Library at its corporate headquarters in Washington, D.C. in partnership with the American Chemistry Council (ACC).
+In 2016, the American Society of Interior Designers (ASID) opened a Material ConneXion Library at its corporate headquarters in Washington, D.C., in partnership with the American Chemistry Council (ACC).
 The library features samples of innovative materials and products with an emphasis on health and wellness in the built environment.